tsdataclinic/Building-Emissions/README.md

 The analyses in this repository rely on several open datasets.
 We load each building's EnergyStar rating from a [file](https://raw.githubusercontent.com/NYCDOB/LocalLaw97/gh-pages/data/LL3320220609.json) posted on the [GitHub page](https://github.com/NYCDOB/LocalLaw97) for NYC's department of buildings.
 We link these records to [NYC's MapPLUTO database](https://www.nyc.gov/site/planning/data-maps/open-data/dwn-pluto-mappluto.page) to learn more about the buildings, including information about which buildings are primarily residential and basic facts about the buildings such as size and age.

 We use the geographic coordinates provided by MapPLUTO to identify which of [NYC's community districts](https://data.cityofnewyork.us/City-Government/Community-Districts/yfnk-k7r4) each building falls within.
 Using data from the US Census's American Community Survey (accessed via the [censusdis](https://github.com/vengroff/censusdis/issues) python package), we calculate interpolated estimates of the demographics within each district.
+We then calculate the average score, apartment size, and building age in each community district.

-With these data assets in place, the [analysis notebook](https://github.com/tsdataclinic/Building-Emissions/blob/main/notebooks/blog_figures.ipynb) calculates the average score in each neighborhood and provides the visualization used in the blog post.
+With these data assets in place, the [analysis notebook](https://github.com/tsdataclinic/Building-Emissions/blob/main/notebooks/blog_figures.ipynb) calculates the tables and visualizations used in the blog post.

 # Directory Structure